 - T-moldings are used as a transition strip where the bamboo flooring meets tile or carpeting of equal or similar height (within 1/8″).

-- Stair Noses cover the front edge of a stair tread or step and help you transition down onto a landing, lower level, or staircase.
+- Stair Noses (aka bull nosing) cover the front edge of a stair tread or step and help you transition down onto a landing, lower level, or staircase.

-- Stair Tread moldings are used to cover the entire structural stair tread.
+- Stair Treads are used to cover the entire structural stair tread.

 - Reducers are used to transition down to a flat surface